chaitrarai00/dsa-problem-solving-blog/content/blog/isunique/index.md

 description: The problem statement is to implement an algorithm to determine if a string has all unique characters.
 ---

 ##implement an algorithm to determine if a string has all unique characters.
-Try by using a datastructure and witout using a datastructor
+Try by using a datastructure and without using a datastructor

 > check is the character at index i is equal to character at index i+1